de956/openVPN/README.md

    It is also recommended that you change the default port 22. </br >

-  :exclamation: Use this item with caution; the changed port must be specified in the URW rules. :exclamation:
+  :exclamation: Use this item with caution; the changed port must be specified in the UFW rules. :exclamation:

    >Port 22